qasimwarraich/VAMR_Summary/VAMR.md

       methods when the motion is small.

 7. Are you able to describe the working principle of KLT?
+    - We start of with a template and we want to find the corresponding template in the original image.
+We use the original warp parameters to generate the warped image.
+We compute the difference which gives us the error.
+We then compute the gradients with respect to $x$ and $y$ and we apply the warping to the gradients.
+We also calculate the jacobian of the warp which is 2n x 6n.
+We then combine these into a pointwise product with the jacobian.
+The warped gradient image of the x is multiplied to the top slot of the jacobian and the y gradient to the bottom.
+We do this for every column.
+What we get out is a n x 6n term.
+This is then contracted with the error by successively multiplying the error terms with every image from the jacobian multiplication.
+This yields us 6 numbers.
+Additionally we use the jacobian multiplication term in the computation of the hessian.
+This allows us to compute the update
+      $\Delta p$ which are added to the original warp parameters.
+We then repeat these iterations till we obtain a satisfiably small $\Delta p$.

 8. What functional  does  KLT  minimize?(proof  won’t  be  asked,  only  the first  two  slides  titled “derivation of the Lucas-Kanade algorithm”)
+    - KLT is minimising the sum of square distances between the template and image to estimate the warping parameters.
+    - KLT summarises the SSD iteratively.
+    - We use an initial estimate of $p$ and want to increment the $\Delta p$ that minimises the SSD.
+    - We differentiate with respect to $/\Deltap$ and set the equation equal to zero.
+Also then setting the derivative to zero.

 9. What is the Hessian matrix and for which warping function does it coincide to that used for point tracking?
+   - It is the second moment matrix that is computed by summing the outer product of the gradient of y and the jacobian of w.

 10. Can you list Lukas-Kanade failure cases and how to overcome them?
+    - If the displacement is too large between template and image KLT fails.
+    - The assumptions do not hold.
+So illumination changes.
+Maybe the mathematical model doesn't work for example we might not have a rigid body.
+    - Another possibility is occlusions.
+    - The pyramidal approach can help us not have a very inaccurate initial $p$ estimation.
+The p value is then passed down the levels of the pyramid and refined.

 11. How do we get the initial guess?
+    - Typically we will be given an image with the template defined.
+We will initialise the parameter p to be an identity matrix and an additional translation matrix that translates the top left corners.

 12. Illustrate alternative tracking using point features.